juju/charmstore/docs/API.md

         Annotations map[string]string    `json:",omitempty"`
 }

-type ServiceSpec struct {
+type ApplicationSpec struct {
         Charm string
         NumUnits int
         To []string                      `json:",omitempty"`

         // Options holds the configuration values
-        // to apply to the new service.
+        // to apply to the new application.
 They should
         // be compatible with the charm configuration.
         Options map[string]interface{}   `json:",omitempty"`
         Annotations map[string]string    `json:",omitempty"`